-If --vc-enable-gatk-acceleration is set to true, the variant caller runs in GATK mode (concordant with GATK 4.0).
+If --vc-enable-gatk-acceleration is set to true, the variant caller runs in GATK mode (concordant with GATK 3.7 in germline mode and GATK 4.0 in somatic mode).

 --vc-remove-all-soft-clips

 If --vc-remove-all-soft-clips is set to true, the variant caller does not use soft clips of reads to determine variants.